 Prepared beef can also provide easy and convenient sources of protein, vitamins and several minerals.
 Specifically, red meat offers bioavailable nutrients like iron and zinc that are better absorbed by the body than when derived from vegetarian sources (2).
 Personally, I put a major focus on my iron and red meat intake, especially when I’m in marathon training mode.

-Naan pizza is my new favorite form of pizza because it’s super easy and incredibly tasteful.
-I love buying garlic naan, but any flavor will do.
+Naan bread pizza is my new favorite form of pizza because it’s super easy and incredibly tasteful.
+I love buying garlic naan bread, but any flavor will do.

 First, gather and mix your ingredients.